California bans private prisons and immigrant detention centers

 The state has nearly 130,000 prison inmates, with another 82,220 in local jails.
 As of 2017, it spent $13.5 billion on correction expenditures annually, according to The Sentencing Project.

-With the ban, California joins New York, Illinois and Iowa, which all have restrictions on private prisons.
+With the ban, California joins New York, Illinois and Iowa in implementing restrictions on private prisons.

 The Associated Press contributed to this report.